Tourism in Afghanistan

 Tourism in Afghanistan is regulated by the Ministry of Information and Culture.

-There are at least 350 tourism companies operating in Afghanistan.
-Tourism was at its peak before the 1978 Saur Revolution, which was followed by the decades of warfare.
+As of 2022, there are at least 350 tourism companies operating in Afghanistan.

+Afghanistan was a stop along the Hippie trail from the mid-1950s to the late 1970s.
+Tourism to Afghanistan was at its peak before the 1978 Saur Revolution, which was followed by the decades of warfare.
 Between 2013 and 2016, Afghan embassies issued between 15,000 and 20,000 tourist visas annually.
+In 2014, bookings for adventure trips were doubled in Afghanistan.
 Following Taliban's return to power in August 2021, visitor numbers gradually increased from 691 in 2021 to 2,300 in 2022, reaching 7,000 in 2023.

+Infrastructure for Tourism

 Afghanistan has four international airports, which include Kabul International Airport, Mazar-i-Sharif International Airport, the Ahmad Shah Baba International Airport in Kandahar, and Herat International Airport.
 It also has a number of smaller domestic airports such as Bamyan Airport, Bost Airport, Chaghcharan Airport, Farah Airport, Fayzabad Airport, Ghazni Airport, Jalalabad Airport, Khost Airport, Kunduz Airport, Maymana Airport, Nili Airport, Tarinkot Airport, and Zaranj Airport.

 Guest houses and hotels are found in every city of Afghanistan.
 Some of the major hotels in Kabul are the Serena Hotel, the Hotel Inter-Continental Kabul, and the Safi Landmark Hotel.

-Most places in the country serve traditional Afghan cuisine.
+Visas to visit Afghanistan are expensive and difficult to obtain and many embassies have shut or suspended their operations.
+Foreign tourists must obtain written permission from the Taliban to visit tourist spots and take photos or videos of their interactions with Afghans and Taliban fighters.
+Anyone the Taliban considers or suspects as a foreign journalists or rights activists are barred from entering and working in the country.